pboettch/vc-skt-full-width/readme.txt

 ## Copyrights for Resources used in this theme.

-	i) Default image that has been used comes under Attribution-ShareAlike 2.0 Generic given here: https://creativecommons.org/licenses/by-sa/2.0/ ii) Social icons: They are used using iconfinder.com.
-All icons used come under Creative Commons Attribution-ShareAlike 2.0 Generic. iii) We have used Nivoslider js to slide the background images on homepage.
+	i) Default image that has been used come under GPL v2. ii) Social icons: All social icons used come under GPL v2. iii) We have used Nivoslider js to slide the background images on homepage.
 Nivoslider comes under MIT license: More details: http://nivo.dev7studios.com
 	   		http://www.opensource.org/licenses/mit-license.php
-iv) Navigation font and homepage fonts are Google Roboto Condensed Font which are under SIL Open Font License v1.1.
+iv) All js that have been used are within folder /js of theme. custom.js and keyboard-image-navigation.js, skip-link-focus-fix.js and navigation.js are created by us and come under GPL v2. jquery.min.js comes under MIT license as given in link above for Nivo Slider. superfish.js is dual licensed under MIT and GPL. modernizr.js comes under MIT license.

-v) All js that have been used are within folder /js of theme and are under GPL v2. vi) Pretty photo has been used for the portfolio section governed by license: http://creativecommons.org/licenses/by/2.5/ Everything else used in this theme has been created by me, especially for SKT Full Width theme and is distributed under GPL license.
+v) We have used Roboto Google font which comes under Apache Version 2.0 license: http://www.apache.org/licenses/LICENSE-2.0.html

 	For any help you can mail us at support[at]sktthemes.com